yaakulya123/cybsec-playground/User-Agent: GPTBot-1.2/readme.md

-# Understanding User-Agent Testing: A Beginner's Guide
+# Understanding User-Agent Testing: For Offensive Hacking

 ## What is a User-Agent?